 As part of the Pay For Performance Program, every full-time, non-represented employee will have performance goals and objectives.
 Goals and objectives are developed jointly by the manager and the employee.
 Goals and objectives shall be tied to facility goals.
 Goals and objectives are established in June for the following fiscal year.
 An employee's progress toward meeting goals and objectives will be evaluated by the employee's manager at least two times a year, in January and June.
 For every employee in his or her work group, a manager shall submit to the Human Resources Manager a complete written evaluation.
+The

-The mid-year evaluation is due no later than January 31.
+Page 16 - MERC Personnel Policies :\(3.4.11\Personnel Policies.00.fin OGC/LMU/kyw (12/19/01) mid-year evaluation is due no later than January 31.
 The year-end evaluation is due no later than July 31.
 The year-end evaluation will become part of the employee's permanent personnel record.

-In the event that an employee disagrees with a manager's written evaluation of the employee, the employee may note their disagreement and attach a statement of clarification to the evaluation form.
+In the event that an employee disagrees with a manager's written evaluation of the employee, no later than 15 calendar days after the date of the written evaluation, the employee may note his or her disagreement and attach a statement of clarification to the evaluation form.
 The manager has final authority to establish the goals and the evaluation.